Get Featured: from $19/week

 You can’t improve what you don’t measure.
 Set up Search Console and Google Analytics from day one.

-If you’re brand new to SEO, start with our SEO Starter Guide for Non-Technical Founders to understand the concepts, then use this checklist to execute.
+If you’re brand new to SEO, start with our SEO Starter Guide for Non-Technical Founders for the concepts, then return here to execute.

 Ready to Launch Your Product?

 Once your SEO foundations are in place, the next step is getting your product in front of real users.
-Submit your product on SmolLaunch to reach hundreds of makers and early adopters in our weekly launch platform — and earn a backlink in the process.
+Submit your product on SmolLaunch for a weekly launch page, community feedback, and another path for people to discover your work.

 The Short Version